How to prevent getting sick with measles

 - White dots inside the mouth (Koplik spots)

-- Red, water eyes or pink eye
+- Red, watery eyes or pink eye

 - Red spots or rash